-The S.A.P.P.R.F.T. also checks that films are always suitable for a broad group of moviegoers.
-China does not have a tiered film-rating system that allows moviegoers above certain ages to see theatrical releases with increasing degrees of "adult content."
-No film can offend the values and tastes of what the Chinese state thinks is a "general audience" (Langfitt, 2015).
+9).
+State censors also check that films are always suitable for the broadest group of moviegoers.
+China does not have a tiered rating system to allow older moviegoers to view increasing degrees of sex, profanity and violence.
+The Chinese state can ban a film from theatrical exhibition if it is deemed to offend China's "general audience" (Langfitt, 2015).